The Libertine (book): Critical reception

-The Libertine, similarly to Dacre's previous work Zofloya did not receive much scholarly attention but was criticised highly in contemporary reviews.
+The Libertine, like Dacre's previous work Zofloya, was criticised highly in contemporary reviews.
 Despite this, it was reproduced in three editions in the year of its publication.

 Despite its lack of supernaturalism, critics were concerned with the improbability and excessiveness of the novel.
 They found it too improbable to lead any form of moral message for its readers.
 The 1807 Annual Review and History of Literature said:

-'Certainly if in the delineation of libertinism, Miss Dacre has not exaggerated and overcharged her picture, by unnatural representations, she has injured it by improbable ones.
-Instead of impression upon the fiction the air of truth, she has given truth to the garb of fiction.'
+"Certainly if in the delineation of libertinism, Miss Dacre has not exaggerated and overcharged her picture, by unnatural representations, she has injured it by improbable ones.
+Instead of impression upon the fiction the air of truth, she has given truth to the garb of fiction."